-Students who have a second home language are initially assessed using a state designated, norm-referenced assessment of English proficiency.
-Students who do not show English mastery qualify for supplementary services through the English Language Learner (EL) Program.
+Students who have a second home language are initially assessed using the CELDT (California state designated, norm-referenced assessment of English Language Development Test).proficiency.
+Students who do not show English mastery qualify for supplementary services through the English Language Learner (ELLEL) Program.
 These students receive daily small group instruction in English Language Development using state and district adopted materials.
 They learn to understand, speak, read, and write English.
 Their progress is monitored and tracked to assure good progress in learning English.
-When the English proficiency assessment along with grades and teacher and parent observations confirms that they have mastered English at a level that will allow them to be successful in English listening, speaking, reading, and writing, they are reclassified as Fluent English Proficient.
+When the CELDT testEnglish proficiency assessment along with grades and teacher and parent observations confirms that they have mastered English at a level that will allow them to be successful in English listening, speaking, reading, and writing, they are reclassified as Fluent English Proficient.
 Their progress continues to be monitored for two years using the state assessments and report card grades to assess their academic level.